 My days of high school algebra quickly turned into colon talk, cancer hospitals and itchy, scratchy hospital gowns.

 “You are SO young - we’ve never seen colon cancer in a teenager,” many doctors and nurses would soon say.
 I felt like a unicorn in the oncology ward.

 I eventually started chemotherapy treatment, FOLFIRI, because doctors wanted to, "hit it hard."
 I’d never been so sick; it was worse than the flu.
 I puked for days after the infusions.
 My mouth hurt, and I could taste medicine in my spit.
 I began radiation, too, since my tumor was at the junction of the colon and rectum.
 I was treated for both colon cancer and rectal cancer.
 I had burns on my rear and eating became a chore.
 Nothing about cancer treatment came easy, and the side effects of treatment hit me hard.

 It was pretty strange to be both a teenager and a cancer patient.
 I didn't fully realize that my life was on the line.
-Colon cancer didn’t happen to many 17 year olds, yet it happened to me.
+Colon cancer wasn't supposed to happen to many 17 year olds, yet it was happening to me.
 I was tired, sunburned, skinny and weak.
 Yet, full of faith, I also believed God could use my illness to spice up my testimony.
 I belived He would help me survive.